Visiting Hatchlands Park with your dog

 - Not allowing them to approach other visitors without their consent

-Assistance dogs only are welcome in the Kitchen Café at the top of the courtyard, the house, the more formal gardens close to the house and our children's natural adventure area.
+Assistance dogs only are welcome the house, the more formal gardens close to the house and the children's natural adventure area.
 Please do not tie dogs up and leave them unattended outside these areas.

 - Please keep to designated dog areas indicated by the way-markers

-- Access to our parkland for dog walking is restricted to our property opening times
+- Access to the parkland for dog walking is restricted to property opening times

 - Please only allow well-controlled dogs off their leads

-- Please do not allow your dog to worry our donkeys or livestock
+- Please do not allow your dog to worry the donkeys or livestock

 - It's essential that all dogs are kept on leads in fields containing livestock

 - Please be aware that sheep will be contained by electrified stock fencing

 - Should cattle start to approach you, we recommend you let your dog off the lead

 - Where there are calves, cattle may be very protective